 Packing is a pain in the neck, but what’s more painful is the stress associated with doing things at the last minute.
 Those last minute hassles are going to drive you nuts.
 Not taking the time to pack all of your items correctly could end up causing property damage.
 If you are not able to fit a moving company into your budget, then you at least want to give yourself enough time to pack things correctly.
 A moving company will be able to pack up all your belongings for you, but if you decide to do it yourself then there are a few things you’ll want to keep in mind:

-- 2. Understand what not to pack up.
-Most moving companies simply won't touch plants, perishable food products, and flammables.
+2. Understand what not to pack up.
+Most moving companies simply won’t touch plants, perishable food products, best sewing machines for beginners, and flammables.

 Don’t Withhold Important Details